 Do this Do: Throw the Perfect Jab

-Of course, some basics don't need to be bucked -- an essential component to Healy's strategy on Saturday will be delivering a healthy jab, and Healy sticks to the tried-and-true rules for this striking technique.
+Of course, some basics don't need to be bucked -- an essential component to Healy's strategy on fight night will be delivering a healthy jab, and Healy sticks to the tried-and-true rules for this striking technique.
 The jab can blunt an opponent’s attack to set up punches, kicks, and takedowns, making it Healy's favorite punch.
 Here, his secrets for a perfect jab.

 Tip #1: Stay loose and throw your jab without tension.